307conf/307conf.github.io/content/en/presentations/hackeando-pessoas-invadindo-instituicoes-um-ataque-real-a-um-banco-brasileiro.md

 +++
-title = "Hackeando Pessoas, Invadindo Instituições: Um Ataque Real a um Banco Brasileiro" date = 2025-12-14T16:50:00-03:00 authors = ["lenon-stelman"] track = "Digital Investigation Village" short_description = "Análise de um ataque real contra uma instituição financeira." summary = "Lenon Stelman apresenta um caso real de ataque a um banco brasileiro, explorando fatores humanos e técnicos." weight = 7
+title = "Hacking People, Breaching Institutions: A Real Attack on a Brazilian Bank" date = 2025-12-14T16:50:00-03:00 authors = ["lenon-stelman"] track = "Digital Investigation Village" short_description = "Analysis of a real attack against a financial institution." summary = "Lenon Stelman presents a real case of an attack on a Brazilian bank, exploring human and technical factors." weight = 7
 +++

-A palestra apresenta um caso real de ataque contra uma instituição financeira brasileira, demonstrando como engenharia social e falhas técnicas se combinam.
+The talk presents a real case of an attack against a Brazilian financial institution, demonstrating how social engineering and technical flaws combine.

-A sessão conecta investigação digital, comportamento humano e impactos institucionais.
+The session connects digital investigation, human behavior, and institutional impacts.